Contributors

 Farina King

-Farina King, a citizen of the Navajo Nation, is the Horizon Chair of Native American Ecology and Culture and an associate professor of Native American Studies at the University of Oklahoma.
-She is the author of The Earth Memory Compass (2018), Diné dóó Gáamalii (2023), and co-author of Returning Home (2021).
+Dr. Farina King, a citizen of the Navajo Nation, is the Horizon Chair of Native American Ecology and Culture and an associate professor of Native American Studies at the University of Oklahoma.
+She is the author of numerous publications, including the books, The Earth Memory Compass (2018) and Diné dóó Gáamalii (2023); and she is a co-author of Returning Home (2021) and co-editor of COVID-19 in Indian Country (2024).
+Learn more about her at https://farinaking.com/.

 Headshot